-In the study of BCMs, one compelling question is whether the opinions of the nodes in a network eventually reach a consensus state (with one major cluster of opinions), a polarized state (with two major clusters), or a fragmented state (with three or more major clusters) \cite{li2013consensus,meng2018opinion}.
+In the study of BCMs, one compelling question is whether the opinions of the nodes of a network eventually reach a consensus state (with one major cluster of opinions), a polarized state (with two major clusters), or a fragmented state (with three or more major clusters) \cite{li2013consensus,meng2018opinion}.
 It is also important to consider how long it takes to reach a steady state.
 Given a random initial configuration of opinions, one can examine a BCM as a multi-particle system and perform Monte Carlo simulations to determine a steady-state opinion distribution \cite{pineda2009noisy,fennell2021generalized}.
 However, direct simulations are computationally expensive when the number of agents is large.
 For example, numerical observations have suggested that the convergence time of the DW model on cycle graphs grows approximately exponentially with respect to the number of nodes \cite{meng2018opinion}.
-Additionally, when considering random graphs or networks with random initial opinions, one needs to conduct simulations with many realizations to mitigate sampling errors and estimate the expectations of quantities by computing sample means \cite{fu2014opinion,huang2018effects}.
+Additionally, when considering random graphs or networks with random initial opinions, one needs to perform simulations with many realizations to mitigate sampling errors and to estimate the expectations of quantities by computing sample means \cite{fu2014opinion,huang2018effects}.

 To study BCM dynamics in a system that involves randomness, an alternative approach to direct simulations is to model the probability density of opinion states using an integro-differential equation \cite{fortunato2005vector,carro2013role,ben2003bifurcations}.
-Suppose the opinions lie in a one-dimensional (1D) space.
-Additionally, consider a density-based model that arises from a network of agents in the form of a complete graph (i.e., there exists an edge between each pair of nodes) of equivalent agents, who compromise at precisely the middle of their current opinions in an interaction if their opinion difference is less than $1$.
-The governing equation (up to a constant factor of $2$) of the probability density of opinion states is \cite{ben2003bifurcations}
+Ben-Naim et al.~\cite{ben2003bifurcations} modeled the probability density of opinions with the equation